Self-medication refers to the act of taking medication without a proper prescription by qualified medical personnel.

-During self-medication, there is typically lack of awareness about the correct dosage -the strength, the frequency of taking the medication as well as the number of days to be on the medication.
+During self-medication, there is typically a lack of awareness about the correct dosage – the strength, the frequency of taking the medication as well as the number of days to be on the medication.
 Both under-dose and over-dose are harmful.

 Taking pain relievers for headache or other pain, or taking antihistamines for cold can easily become habit-forming.
 This reduces the body’s immunity, pain threshold and natural defenses against infections.